DdragonMC/CIE-E421/README.md

 This mod may be used with the Gauge mod (https://www.nexusmods.com/derailvalley/mods/563) to achieve maximum accuracy.
 Select the Custom rail gauge preset and enter "1600" in the "Gauge (millimeters)" field.
 This mod will run perfectly fine without Gauge installed.

+Please report any bugs or issues to `#mods-support-and-bugs` channel in the Altfuture Discord Server

 Known Issues:
 * The locomotive spawns with the cab light on.
 This resets when the electrics breaker is flipped.
 * There is only one texture for the different LOD levels.
 This means that the locomotive will appear to have the "Black & Tan" livery from a distance, no matter the livery.